Back to search results

 Learn more about CFAES honors program options.

 The Agricultural Systems Management Club offers students many networking opportunities both locally and nationally with their peers and industry representatives.
 Club activities include leadership development, community outreach and service learning.
-Club meetings may feature guest speakers, industry-oriented programs, or social and recreational activities.
+Club meetings may feature guest speakers, industry-oriented programs or social and recreational activities.

 Upon completion of the program, agricultural systems management graduates will be able to: